 Looking for things to do with the kids this summer?
-From making daisy chains to summer scrapbooks, here are 50 Fun Summer Activities for Kids, helping to keep the little ones from under your feet, and the bigger ones from climbing the walls!
+From making daisy chains to summer scrapbooks, here are 50 Superb Summer Activities for Kids, helping to keep the little ones from under your feet, and the bigger ones from climbing the walls!
 Better yet, lots of these are free!

-You may also like 19 Fun Summer Activities for Kids
+You May Also Enjoy 19 Fun Summer Activities for Kids

-4. Go On a Scavenger Hunt
+#1.
+Go On a Scavenger Hunt

-Download our free backyard scavenger hunt and let them loose in the garden!
-For something a bit different to do outdoors, try our free Sound Scavenger Hunt to download and enjoy while you are out in the forest or woods
+Download our free backyard scavenger hunt and let them loose in the garden, or for something a bit different to do outdoors, try our free Sound Scavenger Hunt to download and enjoy while you are out in the forest or woods.

 Gardening with kids is great fun – they love to get mucky and see the result of their work.
 If you have room, why not assign them their own flower bed and help them plan out their planting?
 Or give them their own pot/planter.
 Herbs and salad leaves are quick to grow, and most kids enjoy eating what they have grown!
 Here’s how to grow your own pizza garden.

-7. Fly a Kite
+#4.
+Fly a Kite

-8. Make Your Own Frisbees
+#6.
+Make Your Own Frisbees

 Gather old lids and decorate them by painting them or colour them using markers.
 Then admire your artwork as they soar through the air.

-9. Make some Music
+#9.
+Make Music

 Get all your instruments out or make some cheap versions, using kitchen utensils (most popular in our house are pots, wooden spoons, tins, spatula) and make some “music” – check out our tips here.

-10. Collect Caterpillars and Bugs
+#11.
+Collect Caterpillars and Bugs

 A favourite of my son’s but not so much mine, he loves to gather snails, worm, caterpillars and anything else he can catch, and rehome them in old jam jars or similar containers.
 He loves to feed them grass and watch them run around and explore their new surroundings.